joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 We begin with the outputs that the user has specified when they run Excelerate.
 These outputs will be converted from the structure model to compute units.
 Then, using a depth-first method, we convert their dependencies in the same way.
 When a cell has been converted to a composition of compute units, it is added to the compute grid.

 An important side effect of this is that we only insert the cells that we depend on and ignore the rest.
-This makes this compilation step also a optimization step since we remove any cells that would be _dead code_.
-This is the primary reason why the compute grid is a sparse datastructure in comparison to the structure model, since it can remove a lot of unused cells.
+This makes this compilation step also a optimisation step since we remove any cells that would be _dead code_.
+This is the primary reason why the compute grid is a sparse data structure in comparison to the structure model, since it can remove a lot of unused cells.

 When converting the structure model to the compute model, we mainly distinguish between two cases:
 + The cell is a _Value Cell_: the value of the cell is copied to a _Constant_ compute unit and the type is persisted.